 Port Morris Station will be a terminal for the NYC trunk-line located along the Northeast Corridor in Port Morris, The Bronx.
 The station will be a regional mass transit hub for the New York State and Connecticut landmass.
 The complex will offer free transfers between Amtrak long-distance rail, commuter rail, the NYC Subway, local and regional bus routes, as well as LaGuardia Airport.
 Additionally, Port Morris Station will feature a park-and-ride facility, making it one of the most connected transit hubs in country.

 Port Morris is the best location for the end of the NYC trunk line because it is at this location that the Metro-North Harlem & Hudson Lines can be linked into the Northeast Corridor.
-Constructing the new connection will only require reactivating an abandoned right-of-way and constructing a two short tunnels.
+Constructing the new connection will only require reactivating an abandoned right-of-way and constructing two new tunnels.
 NYC-bound Metro-North service will terminate at Secaucus and Grand Central Station, creating a more resilient and robust transportation system.

 Constructing a new station and rail yard at Port Morris is necessary because the existing rail yard at Sunnyside, Queens is at capacity and is not able to be expanded.